greiginsydney/Intervalometerator/docs/step6-case-assembly.md

 2. Drill a pilot hole where the centre of the lens will be.
 3. Using the pilot hole as a guide, drill the hole for the lens using a 3” hole saw.
 Be sure to hold the case and drill firmly to keep the final hole as close to 3” as possible.
 (I actually tested the hole saw size on a spare piece of plastic sheet beforehand to make sure I wasn't about to drill a hole in an expensive case that I couldn't fill.)
-4. Clean up the hole with some fine sandpaper.
-The 77-82mm step-up ring should fit neatly into the opening.
+4. Clean up the hole with some sandpaper.
+The 77-82mm step-up ring should fit neatly into the opening without falling through.
 5. Carefully apply glue around the front of the opening and glue in the step-up ring.
 Be careful not to get any glue on the filter thread inside the ring.
 Apply some weight to keep everything in place and allow the glue to dry.
 6. Clean up any excess glue around the step-up ring and apply a bead of silicon sealant around the outside edge for extra water protection.